Watch: Rohit Sharma hits Mumbai Indians nets again, raising hopes of return to action at IPL 2020

 Rohit Sharma is back in the Mumbai Indians nets, raising hopes of a return to action from a hamstring injury which prevented the India selectors from naming him in the squads for the Australia tour.

-Stand-in MI skipper Kieron Pollard had said after the team’s last match that Rohit has been working hard and “he’s getting better, getting there” when asked about a return to action.
+Stand-in MI skipper Kieron Pollard had said after the team’s last match that Rohit has been working hard and that he’s getting better, when asked about a return to action.

 While the seriousness of his injury has never been officially released, it was reportedly serious enough for the India team physio Nitin Patel to inform the Board of Control for Cricket in India that opening batsman would require 2-3 weeks of rest to be fully fit.